CentralReport/CentralReport/readme.md

 **The first public alpha version is very close!**

 CentralReport runs on **Debian, Ubuntu and Mac OS X**.
 Right now, it's just a standalone version.
-It's free and very easy to use : install CentralReport and active the small web server included.
+It's free and very easy to use: install CentralReport and active the small web server included.
 You can monitor your host with a simple web browser:

 ![Mac Screenshot](https://raw.github.com/miniche/CentralReport/develop/tools/screenshots/Capture_Mac.png)

 __We are working on a cloud solution : you will be able to view all yours computers and servers, and set some email or push alerts.__